 Keep in mind that if your protein intake is already high, adding whey protein on top of your current intake may be completely unnecessary.

-Despite concerns about protein causing kidney damage and contributing to osteoporosis, this is not true.
+Concerns about protein causing kidney damage and contributing to osteoporosis are unwarranted.

 Eating too much whey protein can cause digestive issues such as nausea, flatulence, diarrhea, pain and cramping.
 Some people are also allergic to whey.

-If you can’t tolerate regular whey protein concentrate, then isolate or hydrolysate may be more appropriate... or simply avoiding whey protein and eating other protein rich foods instead.
+If you can’t tolerate regular whey protein concentrate, isolate or hydrolysate may be more appropriate.
+Alternatively, you could simply avoid whey protein and eat other protein-rich foods instead.

-But generally speaking, whey protein has an excellent safety profile and most people can consume it without any problems whatsoever.
+But generally speaking, whey protein has an excellent safety profile and most people can consume it without problems.

-At the end of the day, whey protein is an exceptionally healthy way to add more protein to your diet.
-It is a quality protein source that is absorbed and utilized efficiently by the human body.
+Whey protein is an exceptionally healthy way to add more protein to your diet.
+It’s a quality protein source that is absorbed and utilized efficiently by the human body.

-When it comes to muscle gain and fat loss, protein is the king of nutrients... and whey protein seems to be even better than other forms of quality protein.
+When it comes to muscle gain and fat loss, protein is the king of nutrients.
+Whey protein seems to be even better than other forms of quality protein.